 \subsection{Gaussian Process Adapters}

 \citet{li2016scalable} showed that optimizing a Gaussian Process im\-put\-ation of a time series end-to-end using the gradients of a subsequent classifier leads to better performance than optimizing both the classifier and the GP separately.
-This method, also referred to as GP Adapters, is not restricted to imputing missing data~\citep{li2017targeting}.
-Recently, \citet{futoma2017learning} demonstrated that GP Adapters are a well-suited framework to handle irregularly spaced time series in early sepsis detection.
-Specifically, they confirmed earlier findings \citep{li2016scalable} that in time series classification, GP Adapters outperform conventional GP imputation schemes requiring a separate optimization step which is not driven by the classification task.
+This method, which is also referred to as GP adapters, is not restricted to imputing missing data~\citep{li2017targeting}.
+Recently, \citet{futoma2017learning} demonstrated that GP adapters are a well-suited framework to handle the irregularly spaced time series in early sepsis detection.
+Specifically, they confirmed earlier findings \citep{li2016scalable} that in time series classification, GP adapters outperform conventional GP imputation schemes that require a separate optimization step, which is not driven by the classification task.